Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-- You may abbreviate the state with the full address: 4802 Sheboygan Ave., Madison, WI
+- Abbreviate the state in a full address: 4802 Sheboygan Ave., Madison, WI

-- Spell the street when you aren't stating an address: He lives on Sunny Street.
+- Spell the street when not used in an address: He lives on Sunny Street.

 - Abbreviate Ave.
-Blvd., St. only with a numbered address.
+Blvd., St., etc. only if part of a numbered address

 Use this acronym (American travel by track) in all references to the National Railroad Passenger Corp.
 Do not use all caps (AMTRAK).

 Always spell out the word in text (rather than using the ampersand symbol "&"), unless the symbol is specifically part of a name (Madison Gas & Electric).
-It may be used in tables if space is limited.
+An ampersand may be used in tables if space is limited.

 Use lower case when spelling out degrees; upper case when abbreviating: bachelor of arts, master's degree.
 Abbreviate only after a full name, set off by commas: Bill Jones, Ph.D., M.A., B.A.

-Do not capitalize college degrees used as general terms of classification.
-However, capitalize a degree used after a person's name.
+Don’t capitalize college degrees used as general terms of classification; however, capitalize a degree used after a person's name.